Borosilicate Glass & Borosilicate Glassware

 Without X Bonding

-Extra Protection of Glass Components 'X Bonding'
+Extra Protection for Glass Components with 'X Bonding'

 Permissible Operating Temperature